Canaccord Genuity Group Raises Begbies Traynor Group (LON:BEG) Price Target to GBX 183

-Begbies Traynor Group (LON:BEG – Free Report) had its price target raised by Canaccord Genuity Group from GBX 180 ($2.32) to GBX 183 ($2.35) in a research report released on Tuesday, MarketBeat.com reports.
-They currently have a buy rating on the stock.
+Begbies Traynor Group (LON:BEG – Free Report) had its price target hoisted by Canaccord Genuity Group from GBX 180 ($2.32) to GBX 183 ($2.35) in a research note issued to investors on Tuesday, MarketBeat Ratings reports.
+Canaccord Genuity Group currently has a buy rating on the stock.

-Other equities research analysts have also issued reports about the stock.
-Shore Capital reiterated a house stock rating on shares of Begbies Traynor Group in a research note on Tuesday.
-Canaccord Genuity Group raised their price objective on shares of Begbies Traynor Group from GBX 180 ($2.32) to GBX 183 ($2.35) and gave the stock a buy rating in a report on Tuesday.
+Separately, Shore Capital reiterated a house stock rating on shares of Begbies Traynor Group in a research report on Tuesday.

 Begbies Traynor Group Stock Down 1.5 %